Breast Implant Removal

 The explant recovery timeline will depend on the exact procedure you’re getting but will follow similar steps.

-If you didn’t have a capsulectomy, you will likely not need to stay overnight at the hospital.
-If we did it under local anesthesia, you will leave awake and walking — but will still be dizzy and tired, so someone will have to drive you home.
+If you didn’t have a capsulectomy, and if we did it under local anesthesia, you will leave awake and walking — but may still be dizzy and tired, so someone will have to drive you home.
 We will give you some pain medication for when the anesthesia wears off completely.

 If you opted for general anesthesia, nausea may keep you from eating or drinking anything right away.
 You will likely need someone to stay with you for the first day.